TamaraStankovska/Spring-Data-JPA-vs-raw-JDBC/README.md

 With raw JDBC are written queries for insertion of data, listing all of the products, finding a product by id or a name, deleting product by id or by name and updating products.

 # 5. Metrics and Conclusion
+According to this table of metrics, we can see that JDBC Template executes all of the queries in the shortest period of time.
+Then follows raw JDBC and Hibernate with the biggest execution time.
 ![](https://github.com/TamaraStankovska/Spring-Data-JPA-vs-raw-JDBC/blob/master/Capture.PNG)